erpnext/foundation/foundation/www/faq.md

 #### 9. I want to sell services but pass on development support to you.
 Does that work?

-No, we (Frappe Technologies) do not do any paid development.
+No, we (Frappé Technologies) do not do any paid development.
 All our energy is used in supporting and enhancing the ERPNext product.
 If you want to develop a feature or customization, you can engage a freelancer or drop in a request on the [discussion forum](https://discuss.erpnext.com).
 If you are planning do this on any scale, it is best to [get one of your developers trained on ERPNext](https://www.youtube.com/watch?v=eCAMPcl7NKc&list=PL3lFfCEoMxvzHtsZHFJ4T3n5yMM3nGJ1W).

 [It is very easy to build new apps / extensions to ERPNext.](http://frappe.io/docs/user/tutorial/)